Chain-of-Insight/coi-blog/posts/feb2_2020/post.md

 ![](https://github.com/Cheeze-Of-Insight/coi-blog/blob/master/posts/feb2_2020/assets/secretcontracts.png)

-## Slow down there cheeze whiz, what's this Enigma?
+## Slow down there, what's this Enigma all about?

 > Enigma is a decentralized, open-source protocol that lets anyone perform computations on encrypted data, bringing privacy to smart contracts and public blockchains.
 Our mission: improve the adoption and usability of decentralized technologies, for the benefit of all.